SandipM03/HarassBlocker/README.md

-# YouTubeHarassBlocker
+# HarassBlocker

-YouTubeHarassBlocker is a Chrome extension designed to combat online harassment by filtering out toxic comments commonly found in YouTube video comment sections.
+HarassBlocker is a Chrome extension designed to combat online harassment by filtering out toxic comments commonly found in comment sections.
 This tool enhances user experience by ensuring a safer, more positive environment.

 # Features: